-ACT agencies must be licensed pursuant to La.
-R.S.
-40:2151, et. seq. for behavioral health service providers and accredited by an LDH approved national accrediting body: Commission on Accreditation of Rehabilitation Facilities (CARF), Council on Accreditation (COA) or The Joint Commission (TJC).
-Denial, loss of, or any negative change in accreditation status must be reported in writing immediately upon notification by the accrediting body of such denial, loss of, or any negative change in accreditation status to the managed care entities with which the ACT agency contracts or is reimbursed.
+ACT agencies must be licensed in accordance with R.S.
+40:2151 et seq. for behavioral health service providers and accredited by an LDH approved national accrediting body: CARF, COA or TJC.
+Denial, loss of, or any negative change in accreditation status must be reported to their contracted MCOs in writing immediately upon notification by the accreditation body.